qnngroup/jc-spectral-methods/README.md

 [Install Julia](https://julialang.org/install/)

 On windows, you may need to run `juliaup add 1.11` from the command prompt to install the latest version.
+If there are permission issues when writing `PATH` information to your `rc` file, refer to the guidelines [here](https://github.com/JuliaLang/juliaup/wiki/Permission-problems-during-setup)

 ### Step 2: Cloning repository, environment setup
 Clone this repository with Github Desktop or with the command-line interface: